 Agreement of Use

 La Crosse Fairgrounds Speedway 2012 (Day and Night Versions)

 Welcome to the La Crosse Fairgrounds Speedway!
 As I write this I’ma bout to start my 4th year racing around the .625 mile oval.
 Ever since track building became an option in the Papyrus gaming world I’ve wanted to build the speedway that I’ve called my hometrack since the 1980’s.
 Now, after a long long time I’ve been able to achieve it!
 I’ve spent over 6 months and an embarassingly large amount of hours making this track as accurate as possible in both the driving aspects and the visual aspects.
-I believe you will have a great time.
+I believe you will have a great time, and we even cover issues as injuries or accidents with the help of legal resources from sites as https://richardharrislaw.com.
 I’ve also spent a good 2 months getting the AI to run as true to life as possible as well.
 You will experience races with a couple yellows, some with no yellows, and some with more yellows than you want to see!

 Okay. info on the track.